Freight transport: Medieval Period

+Modern Period

+Industrial Revolution

+Freight transport in the UK was shaped significantly by the industrial revolution.
+The midlands of England saw a sophisticated canal system, which allowed freight to be transported easily through long distances.
+Additionally, railway systems were popularized, initially consisting of horse-drawn carts, but switched to steam powered trains later on.

+Aviation

+After the invention of the plane by the Wright Brothers, the first air freight shipment was delivered in 1910.
+While the industry and demand for air freight delivery remained low throughout much of the 20th century, the creation of FedEx in 1973 revolutionised the industry by introducing specialised cargo flights, rather than aggregating passenger and cargo flights in one trip.

+Autonomous Transportation

+Presently, autonomous vehicles have been trialled by many companies as a method of transportation, intending to reduce labour costs.
+Additionally, robots designed to automate the 'last-mile delivery' stage have also been considered by businesses.

 Modes of shipment

 In 2015, 108 trillion tonne-kilometers were transported worldwide (anticipated to grow by 3.4% per year until 2050 (128 Trillion in 2020)): 70% by sea, 18% by road, 9% by rail, 2% by inland waterways and less than 0.25% by air.

 Grounds

 Land or "ground" shipping can be made by train or by truck (British English: lorry).
 Ground transport is typically more affordable than air, but more expensive than sea, especially in developing countries, where inland infrastructure may not be efficient.
 In air and sea shipments, ground transport is required to take the cargo from its place of origin to the airport or seaport and then to its destination because it is not always possible to establish a production facility near ports due to the limited coastlines of countries.

 Ship

 Much freight transport is done by cargo ships.
 An individual nation's fleet and the people that crew it are referred to as its merchant navy or merchant marine.
-According to a 2018 report from the United Nations Conference on Trade and Development (UNCTAD), merchant shipping (or seaborne trade) carries 80-90% of international trade and 60-70% by value.
+According to a 2018 report from the United Nations Conference on Trade and Development (UNCTAD), merchant shipping (or seaborne trade) carries 80–90% of international trade and 60–70% by value.
 On rivers and canals, barges are often used to carry bulk cargo.